Promote health for all through a healthy environment.

 - Global environmental health

-Creating health-promoting environments is complex and relies on continuing research to understand more fully the effects of exposure to environmental hazards on people’s health.
+Creating healthy environments can be complex and relies on continuing research to better understand the effects of exposure to environmental hazards on people’s health.

 Why Is Environmental Health Important?

 Maintaining a healthy environment is central to increasing quality of life and years of healthy life.
-Globally, nearly 25 percent of all deaths and the total disease burden can be attributed to environmental factors.1 Environmental factors are diverse and far reaching.
+Globally, 23% of all deaths and 26% of deaths among children under age 5 are due to preventable environmental factors.1 Environmental factors are diverse and far reaching.
 They include:

 - Exposure to hazardous substances in the air, water, soil, and food